sysco-middleware/sysco-middleware.github.io/_posts/2020-10-01-Filebeat-and-Elasticsearch-custom-fields-by-logfile-path.md

 ## Conclusion

-The custom fields added to the index in Elasticsearch contain useful meta information that give the logs context, and thus the logs can be more easily searchable in that context.
+The custom fields added to the index in Elasticsearch contain useful meta information that give the logs context.
+Thus the logs can be more easily searchable in that context.

-When logs are more easily searchable within a context, visual charts and graphs can easily be made for these different contexts, bringing visibility into your application, enabling stakeholders to understand and act upon the application behaviour.
+When logs are more easily searchable within a context, visual charts and graphs can easily be made for these different contexts bringing visibility into your application and enabling stakeholders to understand and act upon the application behaviour.